 We all love hacks (tips, inside scoops).
-Here are some insurance hacks I’ve learned during my 17 years in this business.
+Here are some insurance hacks from an agent who knows.

 Stop looking for the cheapest policy.